azuspl/Azus-Portfoilo/index.md

 # LUA/C# StrefaGier DEV 2014 - 2020

-I was started developing on StrefaGier in 2014 and ended in 2020 StrefaGier was one of the biggest Polish community in years 2015-2019 where i have contacts with YouTubers which have 800 000 - 1,85Mln and they promoted additionally our community.
-I hosted, edit all possible workshop gamemodes for YouTubers to their films + hosted my servers like: DeathRun, JailBreak, Murder, TTT extended, my gamemodes, Prop-Hunt, Hide n Seek and more, more other gamemodes
+I started developing for StrefaGier in 2014 and ended in 2020.
+StrefaGier was one of the biggest Polish communities in years 2015-2019, this is also where I've got to know YouTubers with over 800k - 1,85M subs and they in return started promoting our community.
+I'am the person who hosted all of their Garry's Mod servers when they needed them for their videos.
+Simultaneously hosted multiple community servers on gamemodes like: DeathRun, JailBreak, Murder, TTT extended, my gamemodes, Prop-Hunt, Hide n Seek and more, more other gamemodes

 <a href="https://strefagier.com.pl/">Forum</a>

 # LUA/C# NexusProject Owner/DEV 2020 - 2021

-In 2020 i wanted to create something more, something big, to create community where players can get to know other players and bond with them for years like I did a long time ago, that's why i created NexusProject.
-I have contacts with Polish Youtubers like: Bladii, Mandzio, Chucken, Admiros, Plaga and we all waiting for the premiere of sbox where they can promote this game in Poland like they did it in 2016-2018 where i hosted them a servers and gamemodes.
+In 2020 I wanted to create something even bigger, I've wanted to create community where players could get to know each other and bond with one another for years like I did a long time ago, that's why I created NexusProject.
+I maintain in contact with Polish Youtubers like: Bladii, Mandzio, Chucken, Admiros, Plaga and we are all waiting for the premiere of s&box where they can promote this game in Poland like they did it in 2016-2018 when I hosted them servers for videos.

-We are now expanding the NexusProject network with people from modelling, C#, SFM animations.
+We are now expanding the NexusProject network with people working in modeling, C#, SFM animations.
 With these people we can do something more than normal gamemode.